 Follow up with your primary healthcare provider (PHP) or specialist as directed:

 Write down your questions so you remember to ask them during your visits.

 Liquids will help flush the contrast dye out of your body.
 Ask how much liquid to drink each day, and which liquids to drink.
 Some foods, such as soup and fruit, also provide liquid.

 - You are not able to hear as well as you could before the MRI.

 - You have new or worsening signs or symptoms.

-- You have new or worsening pain in your abdomen.
+- You have new or increased abdominal pain.